Get to the pub dead on time. No sign of my date.

 She slides the mobile back into her bag and ushers me close with her chocolaty eyes.
 An unambiguous smile informs me it's time for us to kiss.

-Her hand circles my ribcage as our tongues mingle.
+Her hand rests on my ribcage as our mouths collide.
 Bet she can feel my heart racing even without her stethoscope.

 Have to break off for a silent burp.
 Don't think she twigs.